abdeljalil-salhi/MusicPlayer-Prototype/README.md

-# Simple Music Player
+# Music Player Protoype
-Simple mini project using HTML, CSS, and basic JS, to demonstrate the logic of a music player.
+Simple prototype using HTML, CSS and basic JS to demonstrate the logic of a music player.

 Update the **audio_list** variable in **line 27** to change the playlist, use online links to mp3 files, or host yours in the **/media** folder.